Jane Wilde: Marriage

+Widowhood

 When her husband died in 1876, the family discovered that he was virtually bankrupt.
-Jane Wilde - now Lady Wilde, following the knighting of her husband in 1864 - joined her sons, Willie and Oscar, in London in 1879, where she was making a name for himself in literary circles.
+Jane Wilde - now Lady Wilde, following the knighting of her husband in 1864 - joined her sons in London in 1879.
 She lived with her older son in poverty, supplementing their meagre income by writing for fashionable magazines and producing books based on the research of her late husband into Irish folklore.
-She wrote several books including 'Ancient legends, mystic charms, and superstitions of Ireland' (1887).
+She wrote several books, including 'Ancient legends, mystic charms, and superstitions of Ireland' (1887).
 Her poems are said to have influenced her son Oscar's own work.
 For example, his 'Ballad of Reading Gaol' has been compared to her poem 'The Brothers' (based on a true story of a trial and execution in the 1798 Rebellion).

-In January 1896 Lady Wilde contracted bronchitis and, dying, asked for permission to see Oscar, who was imprisoned in Reading Gaol.
+In January 1896, Lady Wilde contracted bronchitis and, dying, asked for permission to see Oscar, who was imprisoned in Reading Gaol.
 Her request was refused.
 It was claimed that her "fetch" (i.e. her apparition) appeared in Oscar's prison cell as she died at her home, 146 Oakley Street, Chelsea, on 3 February 1896.
 Her funeral was held on 5 February at Kensal Green Cemetery in London.
 It was paid for by Oscar, as her older son, Willie Wilde, was penniless.
 She was buried anonymously in common ground without a headstone.
-In 1996 she was memoralised in the form of a plaque on the grave of Sir William Wilde in Dublin as 'Speranza of The Nation, writer, translator, poet and nationalist, author of works on Irish folklore, early advocate of equality for women, and founder of a leading literary salon'.
+In 1996, she was memorialised in the form of a plaque on the grave of Sir William Wilde in Dublin as 'Speranza of The Nation, writer, translator, poet and nationalist, author of works on Irish folklore, early advocate of equality for women, and founder of a leading literary salon'.
 In 1999, a monument to her, in the form of a Celtic cross, was erected at Kensal Green Cemetery by the Oscar Wilde Society.
 (It is located at grid square 147 – Cambridge Avenue South (near Canalside), set back 20 metres from the curved path – opposite SQ.148.)